 Given the foregoing, States have clear human rights obligations in the context of the climate crisis, including in relation to ESCER.
-In line with international, regional and comparative constitutional law frameworks, States must adopt and enforce adequate and effective legislative and administrative measures to reduce emissions within their territories and extraterritorially, based on the best available science and consistent with the Paris Agreement, in conformity with human rights standards, and with a focus on protecting vulnerable communities, such as future generations.
+In line with international, regional and comparative constitutional law frameworks, States must adopt and enforce adequate and effective measures to reduce emissions within their territories and extraterritorially, based on the best available science and consistent with the Paris Agreement, in conformity with human rights standards, and with a focus on protecting communities facing greater risks, such as older women.